liferay/liferay-blade-samples/gradle/extensions/search-model-pre-filter-contributor/README.markdown

 ## How does this sample leverage the API(s) and/or code component? [](id=how-does-this-sample-leverage-the-apis-and-or-code-component)

-This sample conveys the recommended approach to adding a pre-filter, which may contribute to the relevance of the search, in keyword queries.
+This sample demonstrates how to include parameters to search queries, which are used to pre-filter the search results, in keyword queries.

 To achieve this goal, you need to create a component that implements the `com.liferay.portal.search.spi.model.query.contributor.ModelPreFilterContributor`.

 Specifically, you must implement the `contribute` method, which is invoked when a user enters something in the search bars: